gazebosim/gz-launch/tutorials/tutorial.md

 ## Spawn a robot into simulation with plugins

 Now take a look at the [factory.gzlaunch](https://github.com/gazebosim/gz-launch/blob/gz-launch8/examples/factory.gzlaunch) launch file.
 We defined a `SimFactory` plugin under which we included an `X2 UGV` robot and added the `DiffDrive` plugin to control the robot.
-We also added the `StatePublisher` plugin which publishes the the robot state information.
+We also added the `StatePublisher` plugin which publishes the robot state information.

 ## Launch simulation with plugins in separate processes